mazerunner70/housef3/docs/storage_design.md

 - Could be leveraged for batch duplicate checking

 ### Notes
-1. All timestamps are stored in ISO 8601 format
+1. All timestamps are stored as milliseconds since epoch.
 2. Monetary values are stored as Money objects to maintain precision
 3. The `transactionHash` is a 64-bit numeric hash used for duplicate detection
 4. The `date` field in transactions is stored as milliseconds since epoch for efficient sorting